dolittle-interaction/JavaScript.Client.Aurelia/Documentation/commands/command_atttribute.md

 <button command="command.bind: myCommand; error.bind: commandError">Click me</button>
 ```

-On your view model you'd have, as an argument to the callback you'll get the command result object:
+On your view model you'd have, as an argument to the callback you'll get the exception that occurred:

 ```javascript
 import { MyCommand } from './MyCommand';